vinhboy/CGI-POC/README.md

 **l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);**

-We used the following six (6) modern and technologies and standards:
+We used the following six (6) modern and open-source technologies:

-1. USWDS
 2. Docker
 3. Bower
 4. Karma
 5. Grunt
 6. DropWizard v1.0.0
+7. USWDS

 A list of of all of our technologies is provided: [Technology List](https://github.com/CGI-Zahid/CGI-POC/blob/master/README_Evidence/Technology/PQVP%20Tool%20List.xlsx).
 The rows highlighted in green on the spreadsheet are the modern and open source technologies.